 Liberalism and Democracy

-First and foremost, for many citizens in industrialized nations wages have stagnated since the 1980s, a phenomenon that is often linked to globalization, digitalization and a lack of sufficient redistributive efforts by government.
-The famous graph by Serbian-American economist Branko Milanović, formerly a lead researcher at the World Bank, elegantly illustrates this in the shape of an elephant: those between the 70th and 90th percentile of global income, which roughly corresponds to lower earners in developed countries, have missed out on real income growth throughout the past 20 years.
+First and foremost, many citizens in industrialized nations have seen stagnating wages since the 1980s, a phenomenon that is often linked to globalization, digitalization and a lack of sufficient redistributive efforts by government.
+The famous graph by Serbian-American economist Branko Milanović, formerly a lead researcher at the World Bank, elegantly illustrates this in the shape of an elephant: those between the 70th and 90th percentile of global income (the trunk of the elephant below), which roughly corresponds to lower earners in developed countries, have missed out on real income growth throughout the past 20 years.
 At the same time, the economic gains in Western countries were disproportionately captured by capital owners and those with sufficient skills to have benefited from the trends of the past decades.

 Profoundly connected to these trends is the second factor, which concerns the belief in the fairness of the system.
-Many voters have lost trust in political institutions after having experienced that members of small and increasingly wealthy elites can utilize their economic power to support their political objectives.
-This is underlined by the lobbying efforts of large corporations and the countless scandals we are confronted with on a regular basis.
-Populists add fuel to the fire by drawing on this anger and portraying the entire political establishment as a corrupt network of elites.
-To this end, conspiracy narratives are frequently used to provide a cohesive explanation to their claims.
+Many voters have lost trust in political institutions after watching wealthy elites wielding their economic power to support their own political objectives.
+This is exemplified by the lobbying efforts of large corporations and the countless corruption scandals uncovered on a regular basis.
+Drawing on this anger, populists add fuel to the fire by portraying the entire political establishment as crooked elites.
+To this end, conspiracy theories are strategically utilized and disseminated, providing a coherent narrative to their deceitful assertions.
 What follows from these efforts is a sentiment of distrust and a growing perception of distance between ordinary citizens and their political representatives.

-The combination of these trends has resulted in an uprooting of the political establishment and added significant volatility to the political landscape.
-Traditional “big-tent” parties have suffered decreasing vote shares while new movements and players have emerged; some of which have not shared the common belief in the liberal values underlying Western democracy.
+The combination of these trends has resulted in the uprooting of the political establishment and added significant volatility to the political landscape in Western democracies.
+Traditional ‘big-tent’ parties have seen their vote shares drop immensely.
+New movements and players have emerged, some of which do not share the common belief in liberal values.
 Many populists argue that the system of checks and balances that prevent political players from becoming too powerful conflicts with a fundamental principle of democracy: that the will of the people should not be mediated.
 Accordingly, neither independent institutions nor the safeguarding of individual rights should quiet the popular voice.
-Any compromise made on behalf of minorities constitutes a form of corruption of the people’s will.
-While this approach certainly contains some deeply democratic elements, it diverges from our traditional system of democracy in that it is also fundamentally illiberal.
+Any compromise made on behalf of minorities is viewed as a form of corruption of the people’s will.
+While this approach certainly contains some democratic elements, it diverges from our traditional perception of democracy as it is also fundamentally illiberal.

 How Democracies Die

 Three decades after Fukuyama initially proclaimed ‘the end of history’, the world is in uproar.
 Polarization has led societies to transgress democratic norms that have been in place for centuries.
-In the last part of this series, we discuss what can be done to revert these patterns and how future democratic societies might look like.
+In the last part of this series, we discuss what can be done to revert these patterns and what the future of democratic societies may look like.

 - Francis Fukuyama – Identity